-In January 2013, the Centers for Medicare and Medicaid Services (CMS) will begin requiring acute care hospitals participating in their Inpatient Prospective Payment System (IPPS) to report MRSA bacteremia facility-wide using the National Healthcare Safety Network (NHSN).
-These data will be made publicly available on Hospital Compare.
+In January 2013, the Centers for Medicare and Medicaid Services (CMS) began requiring acute care hospitals participating in their Hospital Inpatient Quality Reporting Program to report MRSA bacteremia facility-wide using the National Healthcare Safety Network (NHSN).
+These data are publicly available on Hospital Compare.

 To prevent the transmission of MRSA, doctors, nurses, and other healthcare providers can do the following things: